pacaplan/redgreenblue/docs/mvp-architecture.md

 - [ ] Feature iteration based on usage data
 - [ ] Scaling infrastructure as needed

+## Known Implementation Details

+### Diff Algorithm and Change Groups
+The line-level diff algorithm (using the `diff` library) creates separate change groups only when there is UNCHANGED text between changed sections.
+This means:
+- Contiguous changes are automatically grouped together into a single change group
+- To create separate change groups, there must be unchanged (white) text acting as a separator
+- Example: In the email test, line 2 remains unchanged, creating a separator between change group 1 (line 1) and change group 2 (lines 3-5)

+**Test Expectations**: The email improvement test produces 2 change groups (not 3) because lines 3-5 are contiguous changes with no unchanged text between them.

 ## Conclusion

 This MVP architecture provides a solid foundation for the RedGreenBlue app while maintaining extremely low costs during development and early growth phases.
 The technology choices prioritize: